 Vodka originated in either southwestern Russia or Poland between the 14th and 16th centuries.
 Distilled from common grain or potatoes, Vodka’s production equipment has been modernized over the years, but the basic process has remained rather consistent.

-Distilling the Secrets of Great Vodka
+Distilling the Different Types of Vodka

 Most contemporary vodka is distilled from wheat, sorghum or rye, even though virtually any plant could be pressed into service.
 Soy, grapes, potatoes, molasses, rice, corn and beets have and, sometimes, still do fuel the distillation of vodka- especially sugar beets.

 No matter the source, for vodka to be permitted to use the label it must be at least 37.5% alcohol by volume; most tip the scales at about 40%, but some rise a few percent higher.
 Almost all of the remainder of the bottle is water.
 Beyond ethanol and water, there isn’t much to a clear spirit.

 Vodka distillers keep the still running until the spirit is nearly pure alcohol, and then add water.
 The taste of the water added can provide subtle, yet singular flavor to the types of vodka.

 During distillation as well as after, vodka produced in many parts of Europe and the US is heavily filtered to remove impurities that can affect its taste prior to an infusion of flavor additives.

 Traditional vodka producers, however, are more comfortable with the natural results of distillation; they prefer to skip filtration and preserve the byproducts of the distillation, and tailor their flavoring, if any, around what the process creates.